-Perhaps the most well-known of all the Bibilical covenants is the covenant with Abraham found in Genesis 12-17.
+Perhaps the most well-known of all the Biblical covenants is the covenant with Abraham found in Genesis 12-17.
 Established by God between God’s self and Abraham, this covenant consists of two key parts.
 The first is the promise to bless Abraham with a multitude of descendants and to make his name great.
 The second is the gift of the Promised Land, which will be given to the children of Abraham.
 The sign of this covenant is circumcision, which God calls Abraham and all of his male descendants to undergo.
-This covenant with Abraham establishes the children of Abraham as God’s chosen people, though it also specifies that through God’s work with Abraham, all people of the earth will be blessed.
+This covenant with Abraham establishes the children of Abraham as God’s chosen jewish people, though it also specifies that through God’s work with Abraham, all God's people of the earth will be blessed.

 The Mosaic Covenant

 As the name suggests, the Mosaic covenant was established between God and the Israelite people through Moses.
 It is recorded in Exodus 19-24 and essentially designates Israel as a holy and great nation.
 A part of this covenant is the conveyance of the Ten Commandments and the Law, which God’s people must obey.
 Through this covenant, God shows us how He desires His people to live; God’s Ten Commandments outline life properly oriented in worship to the Lord and lived in care and love for each other and all of creation.
-It helps correct humanity back to the plan outlined by the Edenic Covenant of the other side of the Fall.
+It helps correct humanity back to the God's redemptive plan outlined by the Edenic Covenant of the other side of the Fall.
 On our own, humanity had failed to properly care for our world, so God gives us guideline for doing so.

 The Davidic Covenant

 The Davidic covenant establishes David and his line as the kings of Israel.
-More than that, God promises the ultimate king, the Messiah, will come from the line of David.
-In the Christian faith, this covenant is understood to be fulfilled by Jesus, who comes from David’s line and who is King of kings and savior of all the world.
+More than that, God promises the ultimate king, the Messiah, will come from the line of king David.
+In the Christian faith, this everlasting covenant is understood to be fulfilled by Jesus, who comes from David’s line and who is great King of kings and savior of all the ancient world.
 Again, this covenant demonstrates God’s dedication to grace and restoration.
 In the face of the shortcomings of humanity--when we fail to obey God, God remains steadfast and committed to ensure our ultimate salvation.

 The New Covenant

 The New Covenant was established by Jesus at the last supper.
 Here God’s grace and mercy is finalized through the sacrifice of Christ.
-By the blood of the cross the world is saved and new life is offered to any who accept Jesus as Lord.
+By the blood of the cross the whole world is saved and new life is offered to any who accept Jesus as Lord.
 The New Covenant replaces the Law previously given--salvation is understood be something we receive by faith alone, not by our ability (or inability) to fully keep every aspect of the Law.